MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 # To Include: vocabulary in Static

+Static will not
+- Allow mulitple declarions and initializations per line

 Introducing Processing IDE v.
 VS-Code and Chat-GPT
 - CANVAS
 - Debugger v. "correct my mistakes"
 - Console v. "explain this mistake to me" (highlighting)

 DIV_TwoD_Rect.pde
+- Display
+- Functions, blue
+- Parameters: how to think about the code behind the function
+- Variables as memories of key-variables
+- Variables to manipulate
+- Variable Declaration in strongly formatted language
+- Variable initialization

+- Input: Display Geometry
+- Output: 2-D Shapes

+- typing practice: start with function, then populate variables

 ---